 Bring your own fluids if you want to drink during your run.
 There is water at the beginning and end.

 Repeats and Recovery

 Repeat sessions are designed for experienced runners.
-As a guide, you should not be doing repeat training if your weekly mileage is less than 20 miles per week and no more than 10% of your weekly mileage should be composed of repeat sessions.
+As a guide, you should not be doing repeat training if you weekly mileage is less than 20 miles per week, and more than 10% of your weekly mileage should be composed of repeat sessions.
 Be sure to take a rest day or a very easy run day after any speed workouts.
 All participants should be medically able and properly trained before participating in any physical exercise.

 To keep the workouts simple, recoveries will generally be 200-400 meters between intervals depending on how long the interval is.
 You can always adjust your workout accordingly if you want to do more or less speed.

 For those who just want to run or walk a designated distance, the Catlin Gabel is perfect.
 The stadium lit track, and a group of 40 runners/walkers makes for an inviting experience in what otherwise would be a dark and dreary evening at home.

 For more information, contact Steve Wright at firstname.lastname@example.org.